Velenir/workers-journey/app/marked/WorkerScope/WorkerScope.md

 As you can see, after the transfer the buffer becomes empty.
 It indicates that it was not copied to/from the **Worker** but rather moved there wholesale (you can think of it as `std::move` from C++ if that helps).

-When sending a **Transferable** the important part is to include it in the **transferList** and to pass a reference to it (or a TypedArray view of it) as part of **aMessage**.
+When sending a **Transferable** the important part is to include it in the **transferList** and to pass a reference to it (or to an object that includes a reference to it) as part of **aMessage**.
 So if, for example, you want to send an object and a **Transferable** as part of that object, then you could use something along these lines:

 ```js
 postMessage(